nlpaueb/SumQE/README.md

             Bert_Test_input_[year].npy
     ```

-    Having done that, you are ready to train and evaluate your model by running:
+    Having done that, you are ready to train and evaluate your BERT models using the configuration that you will find on ``configuration/BERT_paper_config.json``.
+    You can keep as it is or you can modify it depending on your preferences.

         python train_Bert.py

-    This will train the model with all the different flavors described in the paper [Single Task, Multi-Task-1, Multi-Task-5] and will print you the correlation of each one.
+    This will produce you the following .txt file which contains the correlations from all the different 'flavors' of BERT with all the linguistic qualities and for all the years.

+    ```
+    project
+    |  ...
+    └── experiments_output
+            ...
+            log_BERTs.txt
+    ```

 5. Package ``BiGRU_experiments``.
 In this package, BiGRU model with a self attention mechanism is used in order to approximate the 'behavior' of all linguistic qualities, similarly to (4).
 We first vectorize the summaries and construct a structure that can be fed to the model using this command:

-        python BiGRU_train_test_input.py
+        python prepare_BiGRU_input.py

     Then, it is optional to apply the algorithm of hyper-opt in order to obtain the best parameters of the model using a validation set.
     The validation set was constructed by taking all summaries from 5 random peers for each year.
 On the ``configuration/config.json`` you will find some hyper-optimization settings that can be modified.